 Vox AC30: copper panels

 Vox contracted out the assembly of AC30 chassis to two companies: Burndept Electronics in Erith, and Westrex in Dollis Hill (north London).
-A sure sign of production by Burndept is the presence of a stamped serial number on the aluminium upright of the preamp chassis (normally on the right hand side a little way below the voltage selector):
+A sure sign of production by Burndept is the presence of a stamped serial number on the chassis in front of the output transformer, or on the aluminium upright of the preamp:

-Detail of serial number 9916.
-Chassis number 02607.
-The sequence began at 1000, but chassis awaiting assembly were not used in any particular order.
+Detail of serial number 6097.
+Chassis numbers begin at 1000, but they were not used in any particular order.

-A good indication that a chassis was assembled by Westrex is the presence of Albion tranformers.
-Dark brown Dubilier resistors are found along with white Eries.
+A good indication that a chassis was assembled by Westrex is the presence of Albion tranformers and dark brown Dubilier resistors - see for instance serial number 8648, below.

-Cabinets are in the main covered in black basketweave vinyl, though "pebble" ("dimpled") vinyl was evidently used from time to time, and likewise smooth black or charcoal vinyl.
+Cabinets are for the most part covered either in new black basketweave vinyl, or a shiny textured dark grey/black.
 Back boards as a rule now have radiused corners rather than square.

 Serial number plates are still hand stamped.

-If anyone knows of further AC30s that should be incorporated on this page, do let me know.
+If anyone knows of further early copper panel AC30s that should be incorporated on this page, do let me know.

-Serial number 11137 T - currently in the UK
+Serial number 8048 N - currently in the UK

-Serial number 11167 B - currently in the UK
+Serial number 8146 N - currently in the UK

-Serial number 11308 B - currently in the UK
+Serial number 8177 N - currently in the UK

 Existence recorded by Jim Elyea.